th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

       state information between the nodes, and the amount to be disseminated.
 We will address this a bit later in the discourse.

-[^11]:Unfortunately, the functionality of the Routing Element and the
+[^11]:The functionality of the Routing Element is often implemented as
-      broadcast layer are often implemented as an unfortunate human engineer that has to subject himself to one of the most inhuman ordeals imaginable: manually typing IP destinations and netmasks into the routing tables of a wonky piece of hardware using the most ill-designed command line interface seen this side of 1974.
+      an unfortunate human engineer that has to subject himself to one of the most inhuman ordeals imaginable: manually calculating and typing IP destinations and netmasks into the routing tables of a wonky piece of hardware using the most ill-designed command line interface seen this side of 1974.